The Freyer High Holiday Beginners Service Initiative

-1. Offer an NJOP Hebrew class (Hebrew Reading Crash Course, Hebrew Reading Crash Course Level II, One Day Review, Hebrew Reading Writing Course) by providing NJOP with a time, date and location for the class.
+1. Offer an NJOP Hebrew class (Hebrew Reading Crash Course, Hebrew Reading Crash Course Level II, One Day Review, Hebrew Reading Writing Course) as part of Read Hebrew America and Canada by providing NJOP with a time, date and location for the class.

 Your application will not be accepted without pre-registration for a Hebrew class.
 To learn more about NJOP Hebrew classes, please click here.
 To register for an NJOP Hebrew class, please call NJOP at 888.44.HEBRE(W) (444-3273) or fill out the online form here.

 2. Participate in a conference call (time to be determined later) with representatives of other locations selected for this stipend.
 On this conference call we will discuss best practices and effective strategies to increase the potential reach of your HHBS.
 The conference call should not run longer than 60 minutes.